ChrstphrHll/npc_gen/students/Leya Escobar.md

   int: 11
   str: 13
   wis: 13
-track: Assault
-trait: I bluntly say what other people are hinting at or hiding.
-trait1: Self-disciplined
-trait2: Mawkish
 year: 3
+guild: Alderden
+partyID: 24
 ---
 # Leya Escobar
 ---
 ### Description
 - 3rd year Human Fighter in Alderden
-- wavy grey hair that's done up in a top knot, Pale Green eyes, and Dark Brown skin
+- wavy grey hair that's done up in a top knot, Pale Blue eyes, and Dark Brown skin
 - Is Self-disciplined and Mawkish, and has Righteous as their ideal

 ### Organizations